Thriving, Not Burning Out: How to Succeed in a Culture of Continuous Improvement

 1. Look for Alignment, Not Just Ambition

-If you’re job-hunting, ask questions like:
+If you’re exploring a new opportunity, ask questions like:

 • “How does your team define success?”